 My professional interests are centred around promoting positive change in policy and communities of practice.
 In particular, how the process of change can bridge the gap between social justice and exclusion and forge sustainable, inclusive and just communities.
-Community development is one such approach which I value, as a way of working with communities in local neighbourhoods around issues that are most important to pre-school children and parents.
-Genuine participation and collaborative working are key principles which I value, which requires conscious practice constructed around issues such as social justice and self-determination.
+Community development is one such approach which I value as a way of working with communities in local neighbourhoods around issues that are most important to pre-school children and parents.
+I support the key principles of genuine participation and collaborative working, these require conscious practice constructed around issues such as social justice and self-determination.

 I am interested in researching how newly arrived parents from the global south adopt or resist childcare practices from the global north.
-In particular, issues concerned with parents and children's agency and identity which are within neighbourhood communities constantly changing, reconstructed and repositioned within hegemonic discourses of 'vulnerability' and the 'excluded other'.
+I am particualrly interested in issues concerned with parents and children's agencies and identity.
+Within neighbourhood communities these are constantly changing, reconstructed and repositioned within the hegemonic discourses of 'vulnerability' and the 'excluded other'.

 Experience in industry

-I worked in the Sultanate of Oman for a short period of time which was a partnership with the University of Nizwa and The Institute of Education in London on an inclusive practice undergraduate degree programme for Omani students.
+I worked in the Sultanate of Oman for a short period of time on an inclusive practice undergraduate degree programme for Omani students.
+This was a partnership with the University of Nizwa and The Institute of Education in London.

 Additional interests and activities